rail-berkeley/manipulator_gym/README.md

 python scripts/finetune.py --config=../manipulator_gym/viperx_finetune_config.py --config.pretrained_path=hf://rail-berkeley/octo-small
 ```

+Lastly,, evaluate the finetuned model with the same `octo_eval.py` script as above. (provide the new chkpt and dataset stats)

 ### OpenVLA Finetuning

 We can also use the collected RLDS for OpenVLA finetuning, check out the doc in [openvla](https://github.com/openvla/openvla/) for more details.
 Reference to this PR: https://github.com/openvla/openvla/pull/86.